Myths of Nuclear Graphite in World War II, with Original Translations

 As the years progressed, Heisenberg and his immediate collaborators became more blas\'e in shifting their blame to Bothe.
-In 1979, Karl Wirtz, who co-designed many of Heisenberg's pile experiments, openly faulted Bothe as ``blocking the way'' to a reactor.\footnote{Wirtz blamed two specific physicists, the second being Kurt Diebner for ``hogging'' the uranium, preventing Wirtz and Heiseberg's final pile experiment (the B8 in April 1945) from going critical.} In a 1989 interview, when asked, ``Why wasn't there more interest in graphite knowing that heavy water was very scarce?,'' Heisenberg responded:
+When asked in a 1967 interview, ``Why wasn't there more interest in graphite knowing that heavy water was very scarce?,'' Heisenberg responded:

-\begin{displayquote} It was because of the experiment of Bothe's on graphite which was not correct.
-Bothe had made a measurement of the neutron absorption coefficient of pure carbon and an error had slipped into his experiment.
+\begin{displayquote} It was because of the experiment of Bothe's on [neutron absorption in] graphite which was not correct...
 He had built a pile of graphite pieces but in between the graphite pieces there was always some air and the nitrogen of the air has high neutron absorption.
-Somehow he must have forgotten this.
-I don't know why but it's understandable. \citep{ermenc} \end{displayquote}
+His values were too high but we assumed they were correct and so we did not think carbon could be used.~\cite{ermenc} \end{displayquote}